Skip to content

 4. Set the zoom amount

-5. Set the zoom amount, while maintaining the provide point of the same place on the screen
+5. Set the zoom amount while maintaining the provided point of the same place on the screen

-6. Rotate the canvas around a provide pivot point
+6. Rotate the canvas around a provided pivot point

 Animate